Updating Results

 1. be enrolled in the Health Sciences First Year course at the University of Otago;

-2. pass all of the papers prescribed for the University of Otago Health Sciences First Year course, with a minimum mark of 70% in each paper.
+2. pass all of the papers prescribed for the University of Otago Health Sciences First Year course, with an average mark of at least 65% in the applicant's best seven papers.

 12. Graduate Category